Omsongire23/Omsongire23/README.md

 <br>

-🌱 I’m currently building expertise in Python, Data Science, and Machine Learning.
+Computer Engineering student with a strong enthusiasm for Data Science, Artificial Intelligence, and Machine Learning.

-🔍 Passionate about solving real-world problems through Data Science and AI/ML.
+Focused on building data-driven solutions and solving real-world problems through hands-on projects and practical implementation.

-🔭 Exploring AI/ML, Data Science, and Web Development to make impactful projects.
-⚙️ Constantly learning and improving through open-source contributions and community projects.
+Continuously learning and improving through self-learning, project-based practice, and active engagement with the developer community.

 <br>